 Never carry your Social Security card.
 Instead, memorize your Social Security number.

 Very few establishments ask for your Social Security number or need a copy of your card.
 If you’re asked for this, you should ask why the business needs it and how it can guarantee your information will not be compromised.
-Data breaches are an everyday occurrence now, and if a business has your Social Security number on file and it gets hacked, all of the information it has on record can be stolen.
+Data breaches are an everyday occurrence now, and if a business has your Social Security number on file and gets hacked, all of the information it has on record can be stolen.

 Never carry this with you.
 If you do need to provide it, call ahead and ask whether a copy will be sufficient.
 If you must present the original, take it with you just for that appointment.